lmondada/dphil-thesis/content/02_quantum/02_basics.md

 At this point, taking the preservation of qubits just described seriously, we should justifiably be asking how a quantum computation can even come to be at all, given that no qubit can be created out of thin air.
-In keeping with our promise to remain blissfully ignorant of physical realities, we suggest to adopt the following abstracted mental model of qubits.
-Qubits can neither be created nor deleted[^del]; they simply exist at all times.
+In our attempt to remain blissfully ignorant of physical realities, we suggest to adopt the following abstracted mental model of qubits: qubits can neither be created nor deleted[^del], they simply _i)_ exist at all times, and
+_ii)_ can be reset to the 0 state.

-For our convenience however, we can choose to ignore qubits that are of no importance to us.
+For our convenience, we can then choose to ignore qubits that are of no importance to us.
 If all we need are `n` qubits, then will limit our considerations to these and pretend none other exist.